theheking/babs-rna-seq-2024/practical_overview/Week3_FASTQC.md

 In real life, you will not be assessing the quality of your reads by visually inspecting your FASTQ files.
 Rather, you will be using a software program to assess read quality and filter out poor quality reads.
 We will first use a program called [FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) to visualize the quality of our reads.
 Later in our workflow, we will use another program to filter out poor quality reads.

 FastQC has several features which can give you a quick impression of any problems your data may have, so you can consider these issues before moving forward with your analyses.
-Rather than looking at quality scores for each individual read, FastQC looks at quality collectively across all reads within a sample.
-The image below shows one FastQC-generated plot that indicates a very high quality sample:
+Rather than looking at quality scores for each individual read, FastQC takes a subsample of the reads within the sample (the first 10,0000).
+The image below shows one FastQC-generated plot that indicates a very high-quality sample:

 ![good_quality](../assets/img/good_quality1.8.png)